 Posted On October 5, 2022 Consumer Privacy & Data Breaches

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the Chemonics data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Chemonics International, Inc.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Mount Vernon Mills data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Mount Vernon Mills.

-Upon discovering that sensitive consumer data was made available to an unauthorized party, Chemonics International began to review the affected files to determine what information was compromised and which consumers were impacted.
-While the breached information varies depending on the individual, it may include your name, Social Security number, financial account numbers, medical information, health insurance information and access credential information.
+Upon discovering that sensitive consumer data was made available to an unauthorized party, Mount Vernon Mills began to review the affected files to determine what information was compromised and which consumers were impacted.
+While the breached information varies depending on the individual, it may include your name, Social Security number, date of birth and address.

-On September 30, 2022, Chemonics International sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
+On September 21, 2022, Mount Vernon Mills sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.

 To schedule your free consultation, just call (866) 778-5500 today or fill out our secure contact form.

-Below is a copy of the initial data breach letter issued by Chemonics International, Inc. (the actual notice sent to consumers can be found here):
+Below is a copy of the initial data breach letter issued by Mount Vernon Mills (the actual notice sent to consumers can be found here):